 What does progress feel like?
 The good, the bad and the ugly.

-No matter what it is you’re trying to improve in yourself: exercising to get in shape, learning and new language or improving your drawing skills; how do you know your efforts are producing results?
-These are 3 areas i’m currently working on, whilst working on new ideas for paintings so here are a few things I’ve learned that help me stay on track:
+No matter what it is you’re trying to improve in yourself: exercising to get in shape, learning a new language or improving your drawing skills; how do you know your efforts are producing results?
+These are three areas I am currently working on, whilst working on new ideas for paintings.
+So, here are a few things I’ve learned that help me stay on track:

 1. Make it a habit.
 Goals are great but habits are stronger.
 Our habits shape us and it’s easier to keep it up if you’re used to regular practice.
 Goals can be very motivating, but what happens when you complete a goal?
 Make enjoying regular practice the goal.
 You can have goals within the regular practice, but if you’re looking to develop a skill long-term this is the best approach.
-Here the goal is to get started (no mean feat in itself) and keep the chain going.
+Here, the goal is to get started and keep the chain going.

 2. Track progress.
 This can be as simple as a note in your diary on days when you complete a session/lesson.
 Lots of exercise apps track data and my language app always tells me how many days I’ve practised.
 Each day you then tick off becomes a mini reward which demonstrates your development.